supertyd/XTrack/README.md

 ```

 ### Training
-Dowmload the pretrained foundation model as posted above.
+Download the pretrained foundation model as posted above.
 and put it under ./pretrained/.
 ```
 bash train_xtrack.sh